 December 1, 2015 – GeoMarketing Brand loyalty was alive and well over Thanksgiving weekend as a majority of holiday shoppers visited the same retail locations they normally do, according to a report from cross-screen insights platform UberMedia.

 UberMedia analyzed the mobile behavior patterns of 1.7 million U.S. shoppers who made purchases at Walmart, Target, Macy’s Nordstrom, and other national retailers over the holiday, finding that Black Friday “Deal Seekers” favored their preferred brands at non-holiday times — suggesting that loyalty offers and in-store experiences have more of an impact than deals alone.

+“As the competition for holiday shoppers heats up, one thing is very clear, that holiday shoppers are religiously visiting their favorite stores,” said Michael Hayes, CRO and CMO at UberMedia.
 “This seems to indicate that the retail experience matters and that brand loyalty trumps ‘door buster’ deals from competitors trying to gain market share.”

 In other words, shoppers still love to get a Black Friday bargain.
 But they’re more likely to do it at a store that has already earned their trust — meaning that providing things like loyalty rewards and in-store incentives all year long has a significant impact on the “Super Bowl” of shopping days.

 Other key takeaways from the report, below: